-Back in the days of being chin deep in soap, lotion and toiletries production, I had this little tiny product called the “Take-A-Break” kit.
-I sooooo wish I had thought to take a picture of it but looking through my files I couldn’t find one.
+Back in the days of being neck-deep in soap and lotion making, I had this little tiny product called the “Take-A-Break” kit.
+I sooooo wish I had thought to take a picture of it, but looking through my files, I couldn’t find one.

-It started as a fun little thing to draw attention to my craft show booth and as a conversation starter with potential customers.
-For awhile it became one of my best sellers.
-That caught me by surprise and I ended up scrambling for resources to keep making them in bulk.
+It started as a fun little thing to draw attention to my craft show booth, it became a great conversation starter with potential customers.
+At several of my craft shows, this small package ended up being one of my best sellers.
+That caught me by surprise, and I ended up scrambling for resources to keep making them in bulk.

-The small package came in a clear cellophane packet filled with a tea-light, a couple of bath beads and some yummy chocolate.
-It was tied with twine and a little tag that was stamped with an old fashioned “Out of Order” sign and a recipe card that said something like – “Take 15 minutes and add: 1 hot bath, 2 bath beads, light one candle and enjoy some chocolate.
+I added a hand-stamped tag that said “Out of Order,” along with a recipe card that said, “Take 15 minutes and add 1 hot bath, 2 bath beads, light one candle and eat chocolate.
 It’s time to take a break.”

-That little package was a fun, out-of-the box idea that captured my customers fancy.
-It was small, affordable and made a great quick gift to give someone.
-I also think that a key component of its popularity was that a) it was packaged in a cute way and b) it was an achievable idea.
+That little package was a fun, out-of-the-box idea that captured my customers’ fancy.
+It was small, affordable, and made a great quick gift to give someone.
+Part of its popularity was that it was little, cute, and an easy type of break to take.

 What Should Be In A Take-A-Break Kit?

-This would be a kit you could create for yourself or maybe even create and give as a gift to someone else.
-Hmmm, maybe a new Pinterest Board idea huh?
+This kit is something you can create for yourself or maybe give as a fun gift.
+I’ve started a Pinterest Board with more ideas.

 Step 1 – Find an awesome container